yoeran/e-missions.nl/src/pages/en/digital-etiquette.md

 image: /static/img/digital-etiquette-dashboard.png
 permalink: /en/digital-etiquette/
 landingpage_text: \-
+body_intro_text: >-
-body_intro_text: What is (almost) never on the sustainability bucket list of measures is lowering the environmental impact of digital behaviour.
+  What is (almost) never on the sustainability bucket list of measures is lowering the environmental impact of digital behaviour.
 Until now.
-  With the Digital Etiquette tool developed by E-missions, any organisation, team, or group of collaborators is able to discuss, define and deploy a code of conduct to greenify the digital workstyle of your organisation, contributing to the sustainability strategy by making it actionable.
+With the Digital Etiquette tool developed by E-missions, any organisation, team, or group of collaborators is able to discuss, define and deploy a code of conduct to greenify the digital workstyle of your organisation, contributing to the sustainability strategy by making it actionable.\

+  S﻿croll down to start your Digital Etiquette session.
 body_main_text: >-
   Digital etiquette is the electronic standard of conduct.
 It is often also referred to at Netiquette and usually deals with a set of online behavioural